-The internet is awash with well-meaning but technically inaccurate “advise” about washing your substantially down and down/feather mix bed pillows, either at home or at a dry cleaning facility.
+The internet is awash with well-meaning but technically inaccurate “advise” about machine washing your down and down/feather mix bed pillows, either at home or at a dry cleaning facility.

 “Most down and fiberfill pillows are machine-friendly, which means you can just toss them in the washing machine for a refresh.
 Be sure to wash two pillows at a time to keep the washer balanced, ensuring an all-around clean.
 While any washing machine will do, front- or top-loading machines without an agitator (a.k.a. the large spindle in the middle of some machines) are your best bet.
 If an agitator-style top loader is your only option, place the pillows in the tub vertically to lessen the chance of them getting damaged by the agitator.
 It goes without saying that you should always read your pillow's care label and follow the directions accordingly.
 If you clipped off the tag or can't find the instructions, use this step-by-step as your guide: